 Emotional Support Animals in W&M Housing

 A request to have an emotional support animal in campus housing is considered a request for accommodation.

 All such requests should be made with at least 30 days’ notice and will be reviewed on a case-by-case basis.
 Individuals making such requests must establish that they experience a documented disability and that the animal is indeed providing essential therapeutic benefit related to the documented disability.
-Please contact Student Accessibility Services for more information about the request process and required documentation.
+Please contact Student Accessibility Services at [[sas]] if you have questions about the request process or required documentation.

 Any student who disagrees with an accommodation decision made by SAS may appeal under the Student ADA/Rehabilitation Act Grievance and Appeal Procedure.
 If the Compliance and Policy Office denies your appeal, then you may not use the animal for the requested service.

 If you have already signed a contract for university housing when a request for use of an animal is denied or, if you are a first-year student and you wish to be released from the requirement of living on campus during the first year, you may request to be released from contract.